PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

 ## Common problems

-### Insufficient Capacity
+### Insufficient Transfer Capacity

-The capacity available for each individual device decreases as more devices are added.
+The bandwidth available for each individual device generally decreases as more devices are added.
+The exact decrease depends on the bandwidth used by each individual device.
+Therefore it is possible to connect many low bandwidth devices, like [tachometers](../sensor/tachometers.md).
 If too many devices are added, it can cause transmission errors and network unreliability.

+There are several ways to reduce the problem:
+* Dividing the devices into groups, each with approximately the same number of devices and connecting each group to one autopilot port
+* Increase bus speed limit (usually set to 100kHz for external I2C bus)

+### Excessive Wiring Capacitance

+The electrical capacity of bus wiring increases as more devices/wires are added.
+The exact decrease depends on total lenght of bus wiring and wiring secific capacitance.
 The problem can be analyzed using an oscilloscope, where we see that the edges of SDA/SCL signals are no longer sharp.

 There are several ways to reduce the problem:
 * Dividing the devices into groups, each with approximately the same number of devices and connecting each group to one autopilot port
 * Using the shortest and the highest quality I2C cables possible
-* Separating the devices with a weak open-drain driver to smaller bus with lower capacity
+* Separating the devices with a weak open-drain driver to smaller bus with lower capacitance
 * [I2C Bus Accelerators](#i2c-bus-accelerators)